Cycle-Adaptive Training

 Chapters

-Training During Your Period: What the Science Actually Says
+4Training During Your Period: What the Science Actually Says

-Symptom Tracking: What Your Body Is Telling You About Your Training
+7Symptom Tracking: What Your Body Is Telling You About Your Training

 A single bad day means nothing.
 Three cycles of symptom data reveals your unique performance patterns.
 Here's what to track and why.

-PCOS and Training: Exercise Strategies for Polycystic Ovary Syndrome
+8PCOS and Training: Exercise Strategies for Polycystic Ovary Syndrome

 PCOS affects 1 in 10 women and changes how your body responds to exercise and nutrition.
 Here's what the research says about training, insulin resistance, and lifestyle strategies that actually work.

-Hormonal Contraceptives and Training: What Birth Control Does to Your Performance
+9Hormonal Contraceptives and Training: What the Evidence Really Says About Birth Control

-Iron Deficiency in Active Women: The Hidden Performance Killer
+10Iron Deficiency in Active Women: The Hidden Performance Killer

 Up to 35% of female athletes are iron deficient.
-Learn how menstrual losses, exercise-induced hemolysis, and dietary gaps combine to drain your performance — and how to fix it.
+Learn how menstrual losses, exercise-induced hemolysis, and dietary gaps combine to drain your performance, and how to fix it.

 Ready to apply what you've learned?